 The more often that you use your pool, the more you will have to change the water.
 When people go swimming, water comes out of the pool with them.
 Splashing and carrying water out on your bodies are some examples of how we take water out of the pool after swimming.

-Climate makes a difference as well.
+The climate makes a difference as well.
 For example, rain washes bacteria, dirt, algae spores and other debris into your pool.
 In turn, it can reduce the effects of chlorine which can throw off the water’s pH balance.
 On hot days, UV rays reduce the amount of chlorine.
-Chlorine is essential to to killing reducing germs that can make swimmers sick.
+Chlorine is essential to killing reducing germs that can make swimmers sick.
 Algae growth becomes more frequent as well because the spores need sunlight and water to grow.

 There are two types of pool water.
 There’s hard water that has more calcium and magnesium ions.
-Soft water contains little minerals in comparison.
-Hard water can stop the pool structure from corrosion, but water that’s too hard can break down fixtures.
+Soft water contains few minerals in comparison.
+Hard water can stop the pool structure from corrosion, but the water that’s too hard can break down fixtures.
 Soft water makes for a cleaner pool.
-However, pools need calcium and soft water will take it from the concrete or tiles of in-ground pool.
+However, pools need calcium and soft water will take it from the concrete or tiles of an in-ground pool.

 When Do I Change and Drain My Pool’s Water?

+Deciding when to change your pool water is important.
 Most in-ground pools should be drained and have the water replaced every five to seven years.
 How often you drain your pool depends on a couple of things:

 - Maintenance and upkeep

 Draining your pool after heavy rain or storms will add extra pressure to the bottom of the pool.
 This in turn creates a water table that creates a heavy weight of excess water that damages the pool’s floor.
 Drainers and skimmers will do most of the work for you when it rains.
 However, it’s always best to clean any debris out of the pool manually because the filter will not get everything.
-So there are few occasions when you will need to drain your pool after the rain.
+So there are a few occasions when you will need to drain your pool after the rain.

 How Should I Drain Pool Water?